The Merry Widow: Original production

 Die Lustige Witwe was first performed at the Theater an der Wien in Vienna on 30 December 1905, with Günther as Hanna, Treumann as Danilo, Siegmund Natzler as Baron Zeta and Annie Wünsch as Valencienne.
-It was a major success (after a couple of shaky weeks at the box-office), receiving good reviews and running for 483 performances.
-The production was also toured in Austria in 1906.
+After a couple of shaky weeks at the box-office, it became a major success, receiving good reviews and running for 483 performances.
+The production also toured in Austria in 1906.

 The operetta originally had no overture; Lehár wrote one for the 400th performance, but it is rarely used in productions of the operetta, as the original short introduction is preferred.
 The Vienna Philharmonic performed the overture at Lehár's 70th birthday concert in April 1940.